DiceDB/docs/src/content/blog/dicedb-0.0.3-release-notes.md

 ---
 title: 'DiceDB v0.0.3 Release Notes'
-description: 'The release of DiceDB version 0.0.3 represents a major step forward in our mission to deliver an in-memory, real-time database optimized for modern hardware.
-Designed as a high-performance alternative to Redis, DiceDB introduces SQL-based reactivity, advanced concurrency controls, and lock-free architecture.
-In this release, several crucial improvements, optimizations, and new features have been implemented, improving both performance and functionality.
-In this detailed overview, we will break down each significant change, enhancement, and addition from a technical standpoint.'
+description: 'The release of DiceDB version 0.0.3 is a major step forward in our mission to deliver an in-memory real-time database with SQL-based reactivity.
+In this version, DiceDB betters its SQL-based reactivity, advanced concurrency controls, and lock-free architecture.
+Let's break down each significant change, enhancement, and addition from a technical standpoint.'
 published_at: 2024-09-11
 author: arpit
 ---

-The release of DiceDB version 0.0.3 represents a major step forward in our mission to deliver an in-memory, real-time database optimized for modern hardware.
-Designed as a high-performance alternative to Redis, DiceDB betters its SQL-based reactivity, advanced concurrency controls, and lock-free architecture.
-In this release, several crucial improvements, optimizations, and new features have been implemented, improving both performance and functionality.
+The release of DiceDB version 0.0.3 is a major step forward in our mission to deliver an in-memory real-time database with SQL-based reactivity.
+In this version, DiceDB betters its SQL-based reactivity, advanced concurrency controls, and lock-free architecture.
 Let's break down each significant change, enhancement, and addition from a technical standpoint.

 ## Query and DSQL Improvements